nitoC/lendsqr/README.md

  ```
 run yarn start to start up the development server.
 log in using any email from the mock API provided( no password is required ).
-Make sure you have a valid internet connection.
+Make sure you have a valid internet connection to fetch api.
+- Click the more vertical icon on the user table to view each user details on dashboard.
+- Toggle the button with inverted carret icon below the table to see filter modal **modal for filter not functional yet**
+- For pagination use prev, next and 1, 2 **this are the properly functioning buttons.

 # issues
 Do not use the last two buttons with the higher number values (the next button works perfectly and can be used) of the pagination. it is still in development. doing this will mess up your table layout.